by Nebula Haze

 However, it’s also possible to give your cannabis plants too much light, especially with big grow lights, so it’s important to keep grow lights the right distance away.

-Cannabis plants like temperatures in the 70-85°F (20-30°C) range, and will start to run into problems when the plants are experiencing temperatures outside that range.
+Cannabis plants like temperatures in the 65-85°F (19-30°C) range and can start to run into problems when the plants are experiencing temperatures outside that range.

 3.)
 Air Circulation & Exhaust

-Making sure your plants always have a gentle breeze and plenty of fresh air will not only get your plants to grow faster, but getting this right also prevents problems with mold and common cannabis pests like fungus gnats and spider mites.
+Making sure your plants always have a gentle breeze and plenty of fresh air helps them grow faster.
+Good air circulation also helps prevent problems with white powdery mildew, bud rot, and common cannabis pests like fungus gnats or spider mites.

-Basically you want a nice, gentle breeze moving over and under your plants if possible.
-If all the leaves are being gently rustled it's perfect.
-You don't want to point a fan directly at your plants, but you also don't want any leaves sitting in stagnant or hot air.
+Basically, you want a gentle breeze moving over, through, and under your plants if possible.
+If all the leaves are being gently rustled, it’s perfect.
+You don’t want to point a fan directly at your plants because that can cause wind burn, but you also don’t want any leaves sitting in stagnant or hot air.
 A small oscillating fan or two in the grow space can work wonders.

 Unless it’s very high or low, humidity usually won’t cause any major problems with your cannabis grow.
 However, there are a few tricks with humidity to get faster growth and more resin production on your buds.